A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Our Experimental Results and Discussion

-These experiments were repeated for the rest of the pair of qubits and similar kind of results are found.
-So, we can conclude that number of gate is a major parameter of error in any quantum circuit of IBM quantum computer.
+These experiments are repeated for the rest of the pairs of qubits and similar results are obtained.
+We can conclude that reducing the number of gates reduces the error in the circuit of the IBM quantum computer.